cesarmiguel85/EggHunt2022/README.md

 ## How to fork and personalise:
 * Fork the repo
-* Upload your 360 jpeg images WITH THE EGGS IN THEM (use Gimp, paint or whatever tool you prefer), to src/assets/areas/
+* Upload your 360 jpeg images WITH THE EGGS IN THEM (use Gimp or whatever tool you prefer that keep the metadata intact), to src/assets/areas/
 * Rename file src/assets/JSON_DATA.ts.example to src/assets/JSON_DATA.ts and change with your images, the rectangle coordinates to your eggs, your texts...

-**How to easily get the coordinates of an egg?**
+## How to easily get the coordinates of an egg?**

-Set variable doubleclickcoordinates=true in JSON_DATA.ts: a notification showing the coordinates x and y will show when you double click anywhere on the 360 image.
+Set variable doubleclickcoordinates=true in JSON_DATA.ts:
+A notification showing the coordinates x and y will show when you double click anywhere on the 360 image.

 ## How to set up Google Sheets as database: